Nithil3007/Keyword-Analysis-for-Job-Search-/README.md

 # Keyword Analysis for Job Search

-Keyword extraction - In this project, we extract the most used terms (singlets and bigrams) from over 20000 job postings to perform data analysis and provide visualizations.
+Keyword Analysis - In this project, we extract the most used terms (singlets and bigrams) from over 20000 job postings to perform data analysis and provide visualizations.

 ----------------------
 ## Dataset